Semih-H/IBM-HR-Attrition-Analysis/README.md

 The primary objective is to quantify the extent of employee attrition and identify the key factors driving it.
 To accomplish this, the analysis is guided by the following critical questions:

-- **What is the overall attrition rate?** This establishes a foundational metric to benchmark future improvements against.
+- **What is the overall attrition rate?** This provides a foundational metric against which future improvements can be benchmarked.

 - **What are the key characteristics of employees who leave?** This analysis identifies high-risk employee segments based on factors like tenure, career history, and satisfaction levels.